 The Company subsequently planned for a follow-on offering of its shares to raise funds for the integrated ethanol plant of the Company and for its oil and gas and other energy projects.
 With the support of both new and existing investors who contributed to the minimum required 25% paid-up capital for a Php2 Billion capital increase, the Company increased its authorized capital stock from Php500 Million consisting of 2 Billion shares to Php2.5 Billion consisting of 10 Billion shares.
-This capital increase was approved by the Securities and Exchange Commission on November 13, 2007.
-In view, however, of the weak market conditions which began at the end of 2007 and which continued to prevail in 2008, the Company decided to defer its follow-on offering, which deferment was approved by the Securities and Exchange Commission on September 10, 2008.
+This capital increase was approved by the

+Securities and Exchange Commission on November 13, 2007.
+In view, however, of the weak market conditions which began at the end of 2007 and which continued to prevail in 2008, the Company decided to defer its follow-on offering for a year or until economic conditions improve or upon issuance of the Company's Environmental Clearance Certification for the ethanol project.
+The deferment was approved by the Securities and Exchange Commission on September 10, 2008.

 With the corporate framework in place for its various projects, the Company considered expanding its business horizons by embarking in the development and production of the biofuel - ethanol, and other alternative fuels and renewable energy resources.
 On July 10, 2007, the Company acquired Zambo Norte Bioenergy Corporation (ZNBC), a company undertaking a planned integrated ethanol production plant in Gutalac, Zamboanga del Norte, and the development of a dedicated sugarcane farm covering approximately 10,000 hectares of leased lands in Gutalac, Labason and Kalawit, Zamboanga del Norte.
-Under the covering Share Purchase Agreement dated July 10, 2007 and the Amendment to the said Agreement dated September 11, 2007, the consideration for the Company's acquisition of ZNBC consisted of a cash component of Php10.82 Million, and shares of the Company worth Php53.18 Million priced at Php0.44 per share.
+Under the covering Share Purchase Agreement dated July 10, 2007 and the Amendment to the said Agreement dated September 11, 2007, the consideration for the Company's acquisition of ZNBC consisted of a cash component of Php10.82 Million, which has already been paid, and shares of the Company worth Php53.18 Million priced at Php0.44 per share.
 On November 23, 2007, the Securities and Exchange Commission approved the change in name of ZNBC to Basic Biofuels Corporation (BBC).

 Through BBC, the Company commenced the preparation and development of the sugarcane farm component of the integrated ethanol plant, starting with a nursery for the propagation of sugarcane at the plant site located in Gutalac, Zamboanga del Norte, with an area of approximately 22 hectares.
 In August, 2008, however, the Company decided to develop initially cassava, over sugarcane, as the feedstock for its planned ethanol plant.
 The Company then decided to undertake a cassava project in the Zamboanga peninsula with the acquisition of the cassava project of Ecomarket Farms, Inc. in Zamboanga Sibugay and Zamboanga City.
 For this purpose, Basic Ecomarket Farms, Inc. (BEF) was established as a wholly owned subsidiary of the Company, with an authorized capital stock of Php50 Million and an initial paid up capital of Php20 Million, and Ecomarket Farms, Inc. was engaged to manage the cassava project.
-In line therewith, the ethanol plant project was deferred while the capability of BEF to produce the cassava feedstock as required by the planned ethanol project is being developed.
-Towards the last quarter of 2010, based on the results of operations of BEF, the Company decided to concentrate its farm and feedstock development efforts in a pilot 34 hectares farm in Zamboanga del Norte.
-The joint venture with EMF and its management contract with BEF were then terminated.
-Increased logistics and administrative costs in view of rising fuel prices and considerable distances between farms as the operations expanded within the Zamboanga peninsula, were the primary factors in the decision to focus in one province only.
-Agronomical practices implemented by BEF initially were revised and improved to achieve higher yields.
-Results of the pilot 34 hectares obtained in the 1st guarter of 2011 showed that higher yields were achieved, but costs of production relatively increased.
-In view thereof and with the slowdown in the local and global biofuels markets, the Company decided to suspend the operations of BEF in August, 2011.
+In line therewith, the ethanol project was deferred while the capability of BEF to produce the cassava feedstock as required by the planned ethanol project is being developed.
+In the meantime, the Company continues to look for strategic and financial investors or partners for the planned ethanol project.